 - Behavioral Health

-This wide-ranging training helps prepare students to serve in a variety of health and wellness careers.
-When paired with your inherent qualities and passion for improving the lives of others, the skills you’ll acquire with a Health and Wellness degree will help equip you for the rewarding career you’re seeking.
+This wide-ranging training helps prepare students to become a bunch of different types of health professionals, and serve in a variety of health and wellness careers.
+When paired with your inherent qualities and passion for improving the lives of others, the skills you’ll acquire through a Health and Wellness program will help equip you for the rewarding career you’re seeking.

 5 Health and Wellness careers for degree holders

 As you’ve just heard, there are several professional paths this degree can lead you down.
 Learn more about five potential jobs with a Health and Wellness degree.

 1. Wellness coach

 The term wellness is defined by the National Academy of Sports Medicine (NASM) as an individual’s personal journey toward the mental, physical, social and emotional betterment of life.
 Making healthy choices, forming healthy habits and practicing healthy behaviors are all part of an individual’s ongoing wellness journey—and a wellness coach supports them in this process.

 As a wellness coach, you’ll help your clients examine their choices for themselves rather than tell them what to do.
 You’ll often work with other professionals like fitness trainers and healthcare providers, helping to guide everything from a balanced diet to stress management, and creating a holistic wellness approach for your clients.